Resources

 For onsite activities with children and youth:

-1. At least two KCMCS trained and approved adults to supervise each activity.
+1. At least two adults trained, volunteer application/memorandum of understanding signed, and approved to work with children/youth, are used to supervise each activity.
 Persons 18 years or older are considered to be adults.

 2. Eligibility is based on the following:

 a.
 Volunteers must have regularly attended CMC for at least 6 months during the past 12 months.
-(Two Sundays/month for 6 months).
+(Two Sundays per month for 6 months).

 c.
 Persons supervising the activities of minors should be at least five years older than the oldest minor participating in the activity.

 d.
-Volunteers must not have a previous history that precludes him/her from working with children.
+Volunteers must not have a previous history that precludes them from working with children.

 e.
 Background checks are not required for onsite volunteers.